 If you continue paying your loan on time, you build credit.

 Do you know that all regularly paid loan leads to credit boost?

 People with bad credit typically pay high interest.

 Now, it is time to try to improve your credit.
-Use your loan as a credit building tool.
-Combine with other ways to increase your credit like paying bills on time and etc. And in a few months, your credit score will increase.
+Use your loan as a credit-building tool.
+Combine with other ways to increase your credit, like paying bills on time, etc. And in a few months, your credit score will increase.

 Now, not only that your credit score is high, but also you have high lender trust because you have proven that you pay your loan on time.

 Now, it’s the time to go to your lender and ask, will you qualify for better interest rates, and will it be possible to refinance with a cheaper loan?

 Go also to other lenders, banks, credit unions, and ask for refinancing.

 Credit risk is … your credit report.
 Yes, and no.

 Actually, your credit report is one of the main factors that lenders use to determine your risk factor.